syncfusion-content/xamarin-docs/Xamarin/Popup/Popup-Page.md

 ---
 layout: post
 title: Popup page | Fullscreen | Auto-size | Popup | Xamarin | Syncfusion
-description: Display popup as a page increase the reusablility. we can use the popup view or class in another page.
+description: Display popup as a page increase the reusable of the popup. we can use the popup view or class in another page.
 platform: Xamarin
 control: SfPopupLayout
 documentation: ug